AdamOliver1/Alertrix-Server/README.md

 - `GET /api/alerts/:id` - Get a specific alert
 - `PUT /api/alerts/:id` - Update an alert
 - `DELETE /api/alerts/:id` - Delete an alert

+## Mock Weather Service

+For development and testing, you can enable the mock weather service:

+1. Set `USE_MOCK_WEATHER=true` in your .env file
+2. The mock service provides randomized but realistic weather data
+3. Helpful logs will indicate when mock data is being used

+## Logging

+The application uses Winston for structured logging.
+Logs are stored in the `logs/` directory:

+- `combined.log` - Contains all log levels
+- `error.log` - Contains only error logs